 1. Good Customer Service is the Key

 Be polite and respond to all comments.
 Go live on Instagram at least twice a week.
-Ask what’s bothering them, what products they need.
+Ask what’s bothering them, and what products they need.

 Then figure out a way to solve their problem in the most effective way possible (for you and them).
 Request them to upload a story when they get their product.

-Ask for feedback, make them feel comfortable and well served.
+Ask for feedback, and make them feel comfortable and well served.
 Instagram is all about communicating and making others feel happy.

 Sage Tip: Post their photo (with your product) on your Instagram page (only if they don’t have a problem with it).
 Usually, people love it when companies do this as it makes them feel super special.